-- Highlight your company's commitment to tackling modern day slavery - Reiterate your understanding of the risks associated with modern slavery and the measures you are taking to prevent it.
+Highlight your company's commitment to tackling modern day slavery - reiterate your understanding of the risks associated with modern slavery and the measures you are taking to prevent it.

-- Describe the organisational structure of your business and all of its supply chains - Provide details of the business activities your company carries out and the countries or regions you operate directly with.
+Provide details of the business activities your company carries out and the countries or regions you operate directly with.

-- Who has the responsibility for anti-slavery initiatives within your company?
+Who has the responsibility for anti-slavery initiatives within your company?
 Do you offer any training to increase your employees understanding of modern slavery?

-- Provide details of the policies and procedures you have in place to identify modern slavery risks and any prevention measures you have enforced.
+Provide details of the policies and procedures you have in place to identify modern slavery risks and any prevention measures you have enforced.
 How do you investigate these risks?

-- Be sure to tackle supplier due diligence - What actions do you take when considering new suppliers?
+Be sure to tackle supplier due diligence - What actions do you take when considering new suppliers?
 How do you review existing customers?

-- Many organisations have implemented training courses for all of their employees since the passing of this bill.
+Many organisations have implemented training courses for all of their employees since the passing of this bill.
 Therefore, your statement should provide a clear overview of the training your company has put forward, including any awareness-raising programmes, such as, posters, flyers, and emails.

-Following these simple steps will ensure that you publish a competent modern slavery statement that is in line with the purpose of this legislation.
+By following these simple steps will ensure that you publish a competent modern slavery statement that is in line with the purpose of this legislation.
 Whilst there is no definitive structure to the layout of the statement, it is important that these points are outlined succinctly and with transparency.
 The statement can be published anywhere on your company website, with a link to your anti-slavery statement on your homepage.

 Want to know more about Modern Slavery?